-One advantage of a breast milk bath is that it can treat a number of skin issues, including eczema and certain rashes.
+One advantage of a breast milk bath is that it can treat several skin issues, including eczema and certain rashes.

 For special pictures, mothers also add breast milk to the baby's bath.

-The ability to take use of the moisturizing properties of some of the fatty acids in breast milk, such as palmitic acid and oleic acid, is made possible by having more breast milk.
+The ability to make use of the moisturizing properties of some of the fatty acids in breast milk, such as palmitic acid and oleic acid, is made possible by having more breast milk.